-- people who have never been treated for HCV before (first-time treatment)
+- have never been treated for hepatitis C before, or

-- people who have tried other HCV medications, but the drugs didn’t work for them
+- have tried other hepatitis C medications, but the drugs didn’t work for them

 Epclusa can cause mild or serious side effects.
 The following list contains some of the key side effects that may occur while taking Epclusa.
 This list doesn’t include all possible side effects.